Why It Works

 - Covering the ribs with foil and roasting on a rack set over a baking sheet keeps moisture in but allows fat to drip off.

 - At the end of cooking, the ribs are uncovered and a blast of high heat caramelizes the glaze.

-Chinese-style barbecue spare ribs are one of the few American Chinese dishes that actually have a legitimate lineage to traditional Chinese cuisine.
-They are a form of siu mei, Cantonese-style roasted meats.
+Chinese-style barbecue spare ribs are a form of siu mei, Cantonese-style roasted meats.
 You know, the ones that hang out in the windows in Chinatown?

 The characteristic red hue of char siu comes from red food coloring, which you can add to the marinade if you'd like, but I prefer to go au natural.
 It's plenty pretty on its own.

 Hoisin sauce—a fermented soy bean-based sweet and savory barbecue sauce—is the primary flavoring agent in the marinade.
 It gets spiked with five-spice powder, a balanced blend of star anise, fennel, cloves, cinnamon, and Sichuan peppercorn.
 The addition of honey (or more often in professional restaurants, glucose syrup) gives the ribs a shiny, lacquered appearance.

 Traditionally, char siu is hung from spikes on the roof of a wood-burning oven and roasted vertically so fat can drip down and baste it as it cooks.
 At home, roasting them in the oven gets the job done.
 Start ribs on a rack set in a baking sheet covered with aluminum foil to prevent excessive moisture loss, then finish by removing the foil, cranking up the heat, and letting the sweet marinade caramelize the exterior.

 After additional testing, this recipe was updated to add language regarding the doneness of the meat and to adjust the cooking time.

 1 tablespoon Chinese five-spice powder